junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And how the hell there are suddenly so many of them and so very deadly, and no one ever mentioned.

 Dean waves the blade at the few of them getting too close to his face, shooing loudly.
 But it does nothing, not even remotely scare them.
-The few ones get caught by his blade fly away, more immediately fill in their places, coming at him fiercely, claws cutting on his skin, beaks may peck his eyes out any time.
+The few ones get caught by his blade flinch away, more immediately fill in their places, coming at him fiercely, claws cutting on his skin, beaks mere inches away from pecking his eyes out.

 He covers his face with arms, feeling the jacket and shirt on the outer side of his arms and back being ripped quickly, skin torn and pulled, flesh gouged, blood streaming hot.
 His hand still fastens on the demon blade, but he has no idea what's the good of one blade in the face of a thousand wild human-killing flesh-eating vultures.
 He doesn't even have a single chance to outrun them.
 The bloody things have wings.